mosquitogames/1819rulebook/actions_buy.md

 ![Community](/img/community.jpg)

 Connections can be made between connectors with **opposite shapes** and **identical colors**.
-When you buy an Emporium card, make up to 1 valid connection.
+When you buy a Market card, make up to 1 valid connection.

 > *Example.* You have 4 cards in your Tableau:
 - Cathedral and Hajjah Fatimah are connected.